john-belstner/max395-rpi-python/README.md

 # Using the MAX395 with RaspberryPi

-These scripts are examples of how to configure the MAX395 Serially Controlled, Low-Voltage, 8-Channel SPST Switch from MAXIM using the SPI interface on a RaspberryPi using Python.
+These Python scripts are examples of how to configure the MAXIM MAX395 Serially Controlled, Low-Voltage, 8-Channel SPST Switch from the SPI interface of a RaspberryPi.